 However, we realise that a fully catered service might not be everyone’s ‘cup of tea’.
 Whether you want a self-catered chalet, due to social distancing concerns, or a flexi-catering service, so you can enjoy our wonderful gourmet food but also experience the world class Verbier restaurants… the choice is yours.

 We are working alongside Swiss Government guidelines to produce the ultimate luxury safety solutions across all our Chalets, to reduce risk and help you feel safe during your stay

 Q. What are we doing to protect you in our Chalets?

 A. The health and safety of our guests and team members are of the utmost importance to us.
 That is why we have worked alongside Swiss Government guidelines to produce the ultimate luxury safety solutions across all our properties to reduce risk and help you feel safer during your stay.

 – Cleaning: Whilst you’re enjoying the mountain we will clean your chalet using disinfectant, providing a contactless service.
 An extensive cleaning checklist and schedule will be signed and visible on the back of the front door.

-– Distance: Although we would love to welcome you with a handshake our team will always keep 6ft from you while in your chalet.
+– Distance: Our team will always keep 6ft from you while in your chalet, whenever possible.
 Your Chef will serve your meals onto the pass, where you’ll be able to collect and enjoy.

 – PPE: All our team members will always wear a face mask and gloves when in your private chalet.
 Disposable gloves and face masks will be available for you to use, which may be needed in certain shops in Resort.